MattWong-ca/ethglobal-explorer/README.md

 - Goal: add an event name like `bangkok`, and the script will check for any new sponsors + projects, and update the db accordingly.

 ### Notes on Data Quality
-- ETHGlobal's showcase page only has data from HackMoney (2020) and onwards.
+- ETHGlobal's showcase page only has data from HackMoney (2020) and onwards (No ETHNYC either).
 Previous hackathons were likely hosted on platforms like Devpost (eg. [ETHWaterloo 2017](https://ethwaterloo.devpost.com/))
 - Prize data (eg. prize logos on project cards) is only available from HackFS 2021 and onwards.
 - On ethglobalexplorer.com, some sponsor logos have broken links / generic trophy logos - this means ETHGlobal represents them as generic trophy logos (I'll likely manually go through it and fix it in the future)